mugishasam123/SkillSwap/RESPONSIVE_IMPROVEMENTS.md

 # Responsive Improvements for Message Pages

 ## Overview
 The message pages, forum page, and home page have been updated to be fully responsive and landscape-friendly.
 These improvements ensure that the UI elements don't overlap and the headers don't block content when the device is rotated to landscape mode.
 Additionally, **collapsible header** features have been added for better content visibility.
+The debug banner has also been disabled to prevent the yellow and black diagonal stripe from appearing in landscape mode.

 ## Changes Made